New York Rangers

 Reilly Smith is heading back to the Vegas Golden Knights after a trade with the New York Rangers.

 Reilly Smith is heading back to the Vegas Golden Knights after a trade with the New York Rangers, according to New York Post columnist Larry Brooks.
-The deal sees the San Jose Sharks receiving Vegas’s third-round pick in the 2025 NHL Draft and prospect Brendan Brisson, who will be assigned to the AHL’s Hartford Wolf Pack.
+The deal sends Vegas’s third-round pick in the 2025 NHL Draft and prospect Brendan Brisson to the Rangers.
+The Golden Knights got Smith back, and the Rangers also retained 50% of Smith’s salary in the deal.

 Smith was being held out of the Rangers lineup in anticipation of a trade.
 The veteran winger returns to Vegas, where he played a key role in their 2023 Stanley Cup victory.
 He was a key player during their Cup-contesting years, and he’s got 10 goals and 29 points this season.